 - Experience “office yoga” – ways to relax your body and de-stress while you’re at work.

 - Leave with these and other techniques that can help you remain calm and collected, both at home and at work.

 This is a participatory workshop, so please wear slacks.
 (Skirts and dresses will make it difficult to participate!)
 Come ready to learn and have fun!

 More Difficult People: They’re Everywhere!

-In this seminar, all staff can develop skills and strategies for getting results from “hard to handle” people, whether they’re employees, co-workers or supervisors.
-This class will step beyond those topics discussed in “How to Deal with Difficult People” and help participants learn how to combat negativism in the workplace.
+In this seminar, all staff can develop skills and strategies for getting results from “hard to handle” people, whether they’re employees, co-workers, or supervisors.
+This class steps beyond those topics discussed in “How to Deal with Difficult People” and helps participants learn how to combat negativism in the workplace.

 Divorced or separated?
 Struggles with your ex?
 Difficulty with the kids?
 Bring a lunch and join your EAP for an informative session on how divorce affects you and your children.
 We’ll look at the issues and explore some steps you can take to help you and your kids navigate this challenging journey.